Child Protection Policy

 5.5.
 We safeguarded all children we encounter and have trained all our staff to identify those who may be at risk of significant harm.

 5.6.
-We ensure that there is always DSL cover on site and support available on site and also centrally from our Company DSL.
+We ensure that there is always DSL cover and support available on site and also centrally from our Company DSL.
+We ensure that the allocated DSL at each event can be clearly identified.
+Posters will be displayed on site and children, parents and staff will be made aware of who they are and any deputy roles.

 5.7.
 We have a duty of care to children and will refer to the relevant Multi Agency Safeguarding Hub (MASH) if a child is at risk.
 Concerns are discussed with parents unless this puts the child at additional risk.